dgraves4/steam-indie-success/README.md

 The dataset underwent cleaning and preprocessing to ensure data quality:
 - Handled missing values and dropped unreliable columns (e.g., Metacritic Score).
 - Engineered features like "Years Since Release" to provide temporal context.
-- Log-transformed recommendations to reduce skewness.
+- Log-transformed recommendations to reduce skewness caused by unusually high-priced outliers in the data.

 ![Correlation Heatmap](images/FeatureCorrelationHeatmap.png)